xnkhi/duatsite/src/content/docs/overview/about.md

 **This site, and the system itself, are currently in the process of going through a rebrand.
 Expect inconsistencies.**

-The Nile Integrated Linux Environment, or NILE, is a system management framework for Linux-based operating systems that allows you to easily use any Linux distribution without knowing the ins and outs of the system's distribution-specific software.
+The **Nile Integrated Linux Environment**, or **N.I.L.E.**, is a system management framework for Linux-based operating systems that allows you to easily use any Linux distribution without knowing the ins and outs of the system's distribution-specific software.

 The Nile Integrated Linux Environment manages to do this by providing a set of tools that act as a wrapper for the underlying Linux distribution.
 Rather than needing to learn how to use multiple package managers or multiple init systems to use different distributions, you can simply learn the tools provided by the NILE.
 The NILE provides a simple and clear user interface that is consistent across different Linux systems.

+All of the NILE's behind-the-scenes stuff is located in the directory `/var/NileRiver`.
+The programs and files found this directory are collectively known as the **Nile River**, and make up the backbone of a NILE system.
+In order to interact with the Nile River, you need a frontend program.
+Luckily, the NILE ships with it's own command-line frontend called `river`. `river` will be the tool you use the most to manage your NILE system.

 ## Features